 In the early days, the relays used in busbar protection were very lengthy and it took a lot of time to isolate the busbar from the source of the fault, causing significant damage to the system.
 One requirement of bus bar protection is that fault in any transformer or feeder should not disturb the busbar system.
 The second zone distance protection was later designed to relay on the incoming feeder.
 This provided an operating time of about 0.3 to 0.5 seconds to safeguard the busbar against system faults.

 Most modern electrical power systems deal with a large amount of power and without the necessary protective measures, it could result in big losses to the company.
 This means that the second zone distance protection could not provide a short enough clearing time to ensure the stability of the system.
-That is the reason why the differential bus bar protection scheme was recently introduced to overcome the above-mentioned difficulties.
+That is the reason why the differential busbar protection relay scheme was recently introduced to overcome the above-mentioned difficulties.
 Unlike the second zone distance protection scheme, it provides an operating time of fewer than 0.1 seconds to initiate circuit breakage in case of a system fault.

 Two Commonly Used Schemes for Busbar Protection

-The differential scheme is the basic method used for busbar protection in which the incoming and outgoing currents from the bus are totalized.
+The busbar differential protection scheme is the basic method used for busbar protection in which the incoming and outgoing currents from the bus are totalized.
 The sum of these currents equals zero during normal load conditions.
 A differential current is produced to operate a relay when a fault that upsets the balance occurs.
 All CTs in the scheme are required to have the same ratio regardless of the capacities of different circuits.

 Under external fault conditions or normal load conditions, no current flows through the relay and the sum of incoming currents equals the currents leaving the bus bar.
 However, the currents entering the bus are no longer equal to those leaving it if a fault occurs within the protected zone.
-The current differences flow through the relay, triggering the backup generator, circuit breaker, as well as individual line circuit breakers.
+The current differences flow through the relay coil, triggering the backup generator, circuit breaker, as well as individual line circuit breakers.

 Fault Bus Protection